Dr. G.W. Williams Secondary School: History

 The school started in 1888 as Aurora High School on the top floor of the Aurora Public School located at 22 Church Street.
-In 1892 they moved into a new purpose built building on Wells Street that would later become the Wells Street Public School after the High School moved to their current location on Dunning Avenue in 1952.
+In 1892 they moved into a new purpose built building on Wells Street that would later become the Wells Street Public School after the High School moved to Dunning Avenue in 1952.
 Additions were placed on the Dunning Avenue school in 1956, 1967, and 1998.
 In 1961 the school was renamed The Dr. G. W. Williams Secondary School in honour of Dr. David Garnet Wolsley Williams, a local medical doctor and former trustee of the school board.
 Dr. G.W.
 Williams is one of the YRDSB's International Baccalaureate schools.

 Replacement school

 In 2018, the Ontario Ministry of Education approved funding to replace the current Dr. G.W.
-Williams school building, and to build the replacement on a site approximately 3 km northeast of the current school's location.
+Williams school building, and to build the replacement on a site approximately 3 km northeast of the current school's location, along Bayview Avenue.
 The new school opened in September 2025.